Fill out the form below or call us at (800) 345-4125.

 Healthcare Specialty Attorneys: As seasoned healthcare defense attorneys, we deliver legal guidance tailored to your DME business’s unique circumstances.
 We leverage our Medicare DME expertise and the complex web of state and federal laws to challenge CMS actions and aggressively protect your business’s rights and livelihood.

 Navigating Complex Audits and Businesses Threatened: We mount a relentless defense specifically engineered to defeat the tactics of government contractors.
-Our attorneys command an expert understanding of Unified Program Integrity Contractors (UPIC) like CoventBridge Group and Qlarant, Medicare Administrative Contractors (MAC) like Noridian, Palmetto, and Novitas, allowing us to exploit procedural failures in their audits, dismantling baseless findings, and fighting to secure your business and its future.
+Our attorneys command an expert understanding of Unified Program Integrity Contractors (UPIC)s like CoventBridge Group and Qlarant, Medicare Administrative Contractors (MAC)s like Noridian, Palmetto, and Novitas, allowing us to exploit procedural failures in their audits, dismantling baseless findings, and fighting to secure your business and its future.

 What causes a Medicare overpayment demand, and how can it impact my company?